reliverse/rse/src/arg/env/readme.md

 > **Note**: This command is currently in the development and may have some limitations.
 Feedback is welcome!

-Need a `.env` file but don’t want to copy things manually or mess it up?
+Need a `.env` file but don't want to copy things manually or mess it up?
 This command auto-generates a `.env` file based on your `.env.example`.
 Fast, safe, and typo-proof.